You can get to Casa Kiwi very easily; no matter

 how you look at the map or eventually arrive in Trujillo.

-By car, it's even easier.
+By car, it's easier than ever.
 No matter where you

 are coming from, you need to use the same road from Bonito Oriental or Tocoa and you